hmajid2301/omnibus/README.md

 # Banter Bus Ominibus

-A RESTful API to manage the games and questions for the Banter Bus application.
+A library containing core code between FastAPI webservices for the Banter Bus application.

 ## Running using devcontainer